 San Francisco Police Lieutenant Virgil Tibbs is called in to investigate when a liberal street preacher and political candidate is accused of murdering a prostitute.
 Tibbs is also battling ...
 See full summary »

-After a group of young revolutionaries break into a company's corporate headquarters and steal $5,000,000 worth of heroin to keep it off the street, they call on San Francisco Police Lieutenant Virgil Tibbs for assistance.
-Tibbs is understandably reticent about helping the radicals, since they broke a number of laws (despite a good cause), but when the group is also accused of a murder it didn't commit, Tibbs decides to go along, but without the police department's knowledge.
+After a group of young revolutionaries break into a corporation's headquarters and steal $5,000,000 worth of heroin to keep it off the street, they call on San Francisco Police Lieutenant Virgil Tibbs for assistance.
+Though sympathetic to their cause, the straight-arrow Tibbs refuses to consider it because they broke the law, but when the group is then accused of a murder it didn't commit, Tibbs finally joins them in order to ferret out the identity of the real killer, while keeping his now rogue undercover investigation a secret from his SFPD superiors.
 Written by

 Marty McKee <firstname.lastname@example.org>

 Just the other night, I watched this film and Turner Classic Movies and was as entertained and the first time I watched this film.
 Like a lot of pictures of the 1970s, it is riddled with the "urban slang" of the period and seen by Hollywood.
 In other words, it is more colorful than real speech in the real world, but that is to be expected.
 It is also peopled with the great character actors of the time, many who have become stars later in their film careers.

 Raul Julia plays a Puerto Rican drug dealer which was certainly no great stride for Hispanic actors working in Hollywood, but it is after all a crime drama and such people do exist.
 Still, Mr. Julia turns in his usual five-star performance.
 Poitier is his usual cool and intelligent self which is a big thing in films of just about any period, and Alan Garfield again plays the New York con with his usual believability.